 What is more, everyone is sharing their code, so you can browse and learn from countless examples, touching various aspects of development.
 You are interested in game development?
 Great, there are entire game engines with publicly available codebase, just have a look – https://www.unrealengine.com/ue4-on-github.

 What is more, you have a full spectrum of levels.
 You are not limited to your current project at work or university, you can start with libraries that are much simpler.

 If you like more practical exercises, then Open Source is for you.
 Communities are organizing online hackdays, offline hackatons and conference sprints where you can get your hands dirty with code immediately.
 Instead of listening to long and outdated lectures, you can go straight to the repository, check issues and just start coding!

 OS Community often prepares entire repos with examples of design patterns and projects categorized by their area of interests.
-Have a look:

 Coding Standards and Best Practices

 I work with many teams in small and large organizations, but I rarely see well defined coding standards and generally the recommended way of doing things.
 I know this evolves all the time and that’s great, but standards are necessary for developer’s productivity.
 The most effective practices emerge from Open Source, where there are hundreds of ideas competing with each other.